 Location and duration

-The above information is stored in Cameyo's datacenters hosted by OVH Canada and Microsoft Azure US.
+The above information is stored in Cameyo's datacenters hosted on Microsoft Azure US.
 The data is stored for an unlimited duration, or until a user performs the "Delete & forget me" option on their profile page.

 Another aspect of user privacy is the data stored by their application usage.
 For example, users working with an accounting application generate data that may itself contain private information.
 Hence application-generated data itself may in some cases be considered as containing private information.
 What data is stored and where depends on Cameyo's storage configuration.
 By default, no data is stored and all session's data is wiped out from one session to the next.